ESSENTIAL EVENT INFORMATION 2025

 DAY FOUR / MORE AMAZING TRAILS

-We hit the local trails again and today we will make our way to the Laguna Torre glacier, a spur of the mighty Viedma Glacier.
+We hit the local trails again and make our way to the Laguna Torre glacier, a spur of the mighty Viedma Glacier.
 Our loop will bring us back to El Chalten via another close up with Fitzroy, some more incredible glacial scenery and a stunning ridgeline, affording amazing views across this magical landscape.
-The trekking and running here really is some of the finest on Earth and these first 2 days should really whet your appetite for more of what Patagonia will reveal…

 Discipline: Foot